When are dividends paid out?

 Getting paid the dividend

 Do you hold any stocks that pay a cash dividend?
 If so, the cash dividend will appear in the History tab as a credit and will post to your account a day after the payable date and reflect in your account's cash balance.
 Dividends with three asterisks (***) before the description are dividends paid by a foreign corporation and are generally subject to foreign taxes withheld upon payment.
+To learn how to enroll in a dividend reinvestment plan (DRIP), click here.

 Owing the dividend